nop0x07bc/bapl-class-language/report/README.md

 ```
 We actually have a working implementation of `fac`.
 How did this work?
 Well, at the time of creation we passed in `fac_`
-to the closure (by value). `fac_` is an array - essentually a pointer - and when we then assign the closure to the first
+to the closure (by value). `fac_` is an array - essentially a pointer - and when we then assign the closure to the first
 element of this array we can actually reference the closure itself _inside_ the closure.

-With this insight in-mind creating function statements is just a way of generating the appropritate arrays, variables
+With this insight in-mind creating function statements is just a way of generating the appropriate arrays, variables
 and closures.

 The code generation for the `function` statement does the following: